ADDRESS: 400 Grand Blvd., Kansas City, Mo.

 PUBLIC TRANSPORTATION: Take the MAX to the City Market stop or take the Kansas City Streetcar to the City Market stop (5th & Walnut) or the Market North stop (3rd & Grand).

-PARKING: Parking is free in the City Market lot.
+PARKING: Parking is free in the City Market lot for two hours.